 Mass transportation systems have been a principle target of terrorist actions both in the U.S. & around the world and continue to remain vulnerable due to the mass effect that a terrorist action can have.
-These systems continue to be the primary method to move people & trade goods into, out of & across the U.S. The Department of Transportation, working closely with the Department of Homeland Security, has developed numerous security preparedness plans & a national freight transportation policy that includes national strategic objectives.
+These systems continue to be the primary method to move people & trade goods into, out of & across the U.S. The Department of Tranportation, working closely with the Department of Homeland Security, has developed numerous security preparedness plans & a national freight transportation policy that includes national strategic objectives.
 This course will conduct an examination of the threats, vulnerabilities to U.S. transportaiton systems & the programs, technologies & practices used to counter these threats.

-Prerequisite: None.
-Corequisite: None.
+Pre or Corequisite: HSEC 2109.
 Technology: 100% online.
 Offered: On demand.